AnkitKumarMitra/Anime-Database/README.md

 7. Database Setup

 Make sure you have PostgreSQL installed on your machine.
-Create a database and configure the connection in the .env file.
+Create a database and configure the connection in the index.js file.
 Use the following SQL queries to set up the necessary tables:

     > CREATE TABLE users (
     >    user_id SERIAL PRIMARY KEY,